rock-solid/wordpress-mobile-pack/readme.txt

 == Changelog ==

 = 2.2.2 =
+* Added support for Spotify
 * Translated app in Dutch.
 A big thanks to John Haverkate.
+* Modify settings for Premium themes (new kits with comments, similar to the PRO plugin)
+* Fixed disable desktop link for Premium themes

 = 2.2.1 =
 * Option to choose the number of posts per card